Xieql/kurator/docs/content/en/docs/fleet-manager/backup/backup.md

   The easiest way to manage multi cluster Unified Backup, Restore, and Migration with Fleet.
 ---

-Kurator, an open-source distributed cloud-native platform, introduces a unified solution for backup, restore, and migration across multiple clusters in Fleet.
+Kurator introduces a unified solution for backup, restore, and migration of applications and their associated cluster resources across multiple clusters in Fleet.

-This feature, integrated with [Velero](https://velero.io/), simplifies the process of managing backups, restoring data, and migrating resources across clusters through a streamlined one-click operation.
+Integrated with [Velero](https://velero.io/), this feature simplifies the process of managing application backups, restoring application data, and migrating both applications and cluster resources, all achievable through a streamlined one-click operation.

 ##  WorkFlow